Clemson's Elliott says No. 3 Tigers back on right track - WHIZ News

 CLEMSON, S.C.
-(AP) — Clemson offensive coordinator Tony Elliott believes the third-ranked Tigers are on the right track to get back to playing aggressive, dominant football — something the team had to be reminded of the past couple of weeks.
+(AP) — Clemson offensive coordinator Tony Elliott believes the third-ranked Tigers are the right track to get back to playing aggressive, dominant football, —something the team had to be reminded of the past couple of weeks.

 Elliott said Monday the Tigers (6-0, 4-0 Atlantic Coast Conference) had slipped into a funk after the season’s first month and needed reminding how they had won two of the past three national championships.
 Clemson’s players got the message, pounding Florida State 45-14 on Saturday.